Francis William Newman: Early life

-He was born in London, the third son of John Newman, a banker, and his wife Jemima Fourdrinier, sister of Henry Fourdrinier.
+Newman was born in London, the third son of John Newman, a banker, and his wife Jemima Fourdrinier, sister of Henry Fourdrinier.
 With his brother John Henry, he was educated at Ealing School.
 He matriculated at Worcester College, Oxford in 1822, where he obtained a double first class and graduated B.A. in 1826.
 He was elected fellow of Balliol College in the same year.

 During his undergraduate days, his father's bank having failed, he was able to complete his degree by relying on financial support from his older brother John Henry.
 Early in his student period, however, lodging as he did with his brother, he disagreed enough on established religion to feel, at least as he expressed it in a late autobiographical work, that there was a breach in their relationship.
 He never graduated M.A., normally at Oxford a pure formality, since he shortly acquired religious scruples about signing as required the 39 Articles.

-In 1827 Newman went to Delgany, County Wicklow, where for a year he tutored the sons of Edward Pennefather, There he fell under the influence of Pennefather's brother-in-law, the Rev John Nelson Darby, one of the nascent group of Plymouth Brethren, who he describes in Phases of Faith as "the Irish Clergyman".
+In 1827, Newman went to Delgany, County Wicklow, where for a year he tutored the sons of Edward Pennefather, There he fell under the influence of Pennefather's brother-in-law, the Rev John Nelson Darby, one of the nascent group of Plymouth Brethren, who he describes in Phases of Faith as "the Irish Clergyman".

 Conscientious scruples respecting the ceremony of infant baptism then led him to resign his fellowship in 1830.